nathanhaigh/embl-abr-snakemake-nextflow-workshop/README.md

 module excercies.

 If you are looking to develop your own workshop content within the BTP framework then most of the work is done at the module level in a module repository.
-A workshop (see below) repository simply acts as a kind of glue to bring 1 or more BTP modules together.

 Workshops
 ---------
-Workshop repositories pull together 1 or more workshop modules and provide the necessary files to glue them together into a single coherent workshop.
-There are two types of workshops repositores:
+Workshop repositories pull together 1 or more workshop modules (as git `submodules`) and provide the necessary files to "glue" them together into a single coherent workshop.
+We make use of two types of workshops repositores:

-  1. An almost static workshop repository which captures the workshop which was run at a particular location on a paticular date.
-Think of this as a snapshot of a workshop which was run and maintained for posterity.
+  1. A master workshop repository.
+This is the workshop which is updated and maintained over time and is cloned whenever a trainer runs the workshop at a specific location on a particular date.
-  2. A master workshop template which is updated and maintained over time.
-Think of this as a template from which the above static workshop repository is created.
+  2. A static, workshop repository, cloned from the above master workshop repository.
+It provides a convienient way to capture the state of a workshop at the time it was run.

 Fork and Pull Collaborative Model
 ---------------------------------